Eggy115/Julia/README.md

-# Julia Programs and Scripts Repository
+# Julia

 Welcome to my Julia programs and scripts repository!
-Here, you'll find a collection of Julia programs and scripts I've written over time.
+Here, you'll find a collection of Julia programs and scripts.

 ## Table of Contents